Juan de Fuca plate: Carbon sequestration potential

 The basaltic formations of the Juan de Fuca microplate could potentially be suitable for long-term CO_{2} sequestration as part of a carbon capture and storage (CCS) system.
 Injection of CO_{2} would lead to the formation of stable carbonates.
 It is estimated that 100 years of US carbon emissions (at current rate) could be stored securely, without risk of leakage back into the atmosphere.

 Tearing

 In 2019, scientists from the University of California, Berkeley, published a study in Geophysical Research Letters in which they reported that by utilizing data from over 30,000 seismic waves and 217 earthquakes to create a three-dimensional map, they had revealed the existence of a hole in the subducted part of the Juan de Fuca microplate, and speculated that the hole is an indication of a 150 km deep tear in the plate along a "preexisting zone of weakness".
 According to William B. Hawley and Richard M. Allen, the authors of the study, the hole may be the cause of volcanism and earthquakes on the plate, and is causing deformation of the offshore part of the plate.
 The deformation may cause the plate to fragment, with the remaining un-subducted small pieces becoming attached to other plates nearby.

+A 2025 study published in Science Advances documented direct observational evidence of a subduction zone in the process of terminating, at the northern end of the Cascadia subduction zone off Vancouver Island, British Columbia.
+Using seismic reflection imaging collected during the 2021 Cascadia Seismic Imaging Experiment (CASIE21), researchers identified a 75-kilometer-long fault system along which the subducting Juan de Fuca and Explorer plates are fracturing into smaller pieces, including a section where the plate has vertically displaced by roughly five kilometers.

+The study found that seismicity is absent in sections of the tear where the plate has already detached, but continues where it remains attached, indicating that termination occurs gradually and in stages rather than in a single event.
+Each individual detachment event was estimated to occur over a timescale of millions of years.
+The researchers proposed that this mechanism accounts for previously unexplained geological features, such as the fossil microplates of the Farallon plate off Baja California, and offers a broader model for how subduction zones cease activity over geologic time.
+The study's authors noted that the findings do not alter near-term seismic hazard assessments for the Pacific Northwest, which remains capable of producing large earthquakes and tsunamis.